mlavik1/UnityVolumeRendering/README.md

 Thanks to [everyone who have contributed so far](CREDITS.md).

-See ACKNOWLEDGEMENTS.txt for libraries used by this project.
+See [Third Party Notices](Third%20Party%20Notices.md) for libraries used by this project.

 Rider C# IDE license kindly provided by JetBrains.